andreamartz/capstone-connection-api/README.md

 ### auth

+- `POST "/auth/register/demo"` No auth necessary.
+Deletes any previous demo account (and all of its associated data) and creates a new one.
 - `POST "/auth/register"` No auth necessary.
-Creates
+Creates a new account
 - `POST "/auth/token"` No auth necessary.
 Verifies that the user exists and that the correct password was used.
 Creates a token for user.

 ### users

 - `GET "/users/:id"` User must be logged in.
 Get a specific user.
 - `GET "/users/:id/projects"` User must be logged in.
-Get a a list of projects for the user with that id.
+Get a list of projects for the user with that id.
-- `PATCH "/users/:id"` User must be the one with the id specified in the path.
+- `PATCH "/users/:id"` User must be an admin or the one with the id specified in the path.
 Updates the user's info.

 ### projects

 - `POST "/projects"` User must be logged in.
 Create a new project.
+- `DELETE "/projects/:id"` User must be an admin or the correct user.
+Removes a project from the database permanently.
 - `POST "/projects/:id/likes"` User must be logged in.
 Add a like to a project.
 - `POST "/projects/:id/tags"` User must be an admin or the correct user.
 Add a tag to a project.
 - `GET "/projects"` User must be logged in.
 Get all projects.
 By passing in optional data, the projects can be filtered or sorted.